GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   The button icon and button text do not :hover simultaneously
     -   A black box appears when a user clicks a library button (also occures in Delete Project modal)
 -   Delete Project modal does not close when user confirms to delete a project
+    -   Tried $("#logOutPanel").modal("hide") and researching on internet, but keep getting "...not a function" errors
+-   Toastr notifcations shift when the user closes the modal that triggered the Toastr

 #### FIXED
 -   BLOCKER: When deleting a project or removing a dashboard panel the local storage array isn't being updated correctly resulting in erroneous library, dashboard, and delete projects functionality when refreshing the browser.